 Last weekend I attended Blogtacular, which is an annual UK blogging conference that brings bloggers together to network, share knowledge and be inspired through talks and workshops.
-This years keynote speaker was the lovely Grace Bonney of DesignSponge fame, who’s a blog hero of mine.
+This year’s keynote speaker was the lovely Grace Bonney of DesignSponge fame, who’s a blog hero of mine.
 There were a host of inspiring and practical workshops and I met some truly wonderful and extraordinary people.
-I’m especially grateful to Monica Stott of thetravelhack.com for her super helpful talk about her life as a travel blogger and finally I met Igor of happyinteriorblog.com who’s been a tweet buddy since way back sharing travel tips.
+I’m especially grateful to Monica Stott of thetravelhack.com for her super helpful talk about her life as a travel blogger and finally, I met Igor of happyinteriorblog.com who’s been a tweet buddy since way back sharing interiors tips and some helpful travel recommendations.
 I can’t wait for next year’s agenda for Blogtacular.

 No mountain is insurmountable and there are only three main steps that people who embrace change and climb the mountain actually do.

 Even us bloggers/freelancers/creatives can do this.
 In small easy steps, every day, this means we can actually make it happen.
 Whatever “happen” means to you.
 It’s just plan, prepare, execute.
 Simple right?